snaheth/azure-resource-manager-rpc/v1.0/Addendum.md

     * Retry-After should be (integer), will not support http-date.
     * Location header should be absolute URI (partial URI is not supported).
     * Azure-AsyncOperation header should be absolute URI (partial URI is not supported).
-    * Location URI should return 202 Accepted while operation is in progress.
+    * Location URI should return 202 Accepted with no response body while operation is in progress.
     * Azure-AsyncOperation URI returns 200 and status of the operation is present in the response payload.
+The response should match the RPC contract.

 ## Creating or Updating Resources Asynchronously ##